 Learn More about WWI and What It Was Like in the Trenches

 My grandfather served in France in the 1st world war.
-Here's his experience and the family memorabilia from this momentous time in his life.
+I've created a page about his experience and the family memorabilia from this momentous time in his life: Clarence McGhee - My Grandfather's WWI Years.
 I'm sure it parallels that of other young men of the time.

 © 2013 Virginia Allain